DisCoTec/discotec.github.io/2026/registration.md

 Applications should arrive by the early registration date, and will be handled on a first-come, first-served basis.

 ## Cancellation/Refund Policy
 In order to keep registration fees as low as possible, there will be no refunds in cases of cancellation.
-However, registered participants who have to cancel their participation may be substituted by another participant at no extra cost.